aabroukh/aabroukh.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our work on community content moderation was accepted by [Queer in AI at NeurIPS 2024](https://www.queerinai.com/neurips-2024).
+Our work on community content moderation was accepted at [Queer in AI at NeurIPS 2024](https://www.queerinai.com/neurips-2024).